 CHANGES TO THE POLICY

-This policy was last updated in July 2015.
+This policy was last updated on 19 August 2020.
 If you have any comments on the policy, please contact our privacy officer on the contact details above.